empowerID/empowernow_docs/docs/services/bff/reference/legacy-proxy.md

   - `response_cache.enabled`, `default_ttl`, `max_size`
   - `request_limits.max_body_size`

-Auth: BFF session required.
+Auth: BFF session or bearer token.
+The legacy route accepts either an authenticated BFF session (cookie) or a caller-supplied EmpowerID bearer token.
 BFF injects downstream bearer and headers.

 Authentication model
-- Front-door: requires a valid BFF session (cookie).
-Requests are rejected before proxying otherwise.
+- Front-door: the legacy route is protected by `Depends(get_current_user)`; callers can authenticate with either a valid BFF session (cookie) or by sending `Authorization: Bearer <access_token>` from EmpowerID.
-- Downstream: the proxy injects `Authorization: Bearer ...` when a user token is available in request state; services relying on EmpowerID API key receive `X-EmpowerID-Api-Key` if configured.
+- Downstream: the proxy forwards the caller's token unchanged in `Authorization: Bearer ...` when `request.state.token` exists; for `service=empowerid`, it also injects `X-EmpowerID-Api-Key` if configured.
-- Identity propagation: when an ARN is available, `X-Original-User` is added for auditing/attribution.
+- Identity propagation: when a validated user ARN is available, `X-Original-User` is added for auditing/attribution.

 Endpoints
 - Any method `/api/v1/proxy/{service}/{path}`